-In honor of The Moody Blues for rocking over five decades now … I present my interview with Justin Hayward, that was published in ESOTERIA-LAND that is no longer in print.
+In honor of The Moody Blues for rocking over five decades now and getting inducted into the Rock N Roll Hall of Fame… I present my interview with Justin Hayward, that was published in ESOTERIA-LAND that is no longer in print.
 The interview was conducted after their album Strange Times and Hall of Fame were released…

 The photo of Justin was taken by my good friend Raymond Congrove…

 A Question of Balance:

 With a musical legacy that stretches over five decades, The Moody Blues are often regarded as one of the most innovative and successful rock bands in history.
 Establishing a phenomenal chart history of No. 1 hits, as well as Top 5, Top 10, Top 20, Top 40, multi-Platinum, Platinum and Gold albums and singles, The Moody Blues have maintained their longevity in both the recording industry and on tour.
 The group consists of guitarist Justin Hayward, bassist John Lodge and drummer Graeme Edge.